 Give your employees what they need to do their jobs well.

 Our best practice for NetSuite training is a comprehensive model that focuses on training all end users personally, not just department heads.
-The model ensures that all end users are trained sufficiently – one more way to increase buy-in and satisfaction with those who will use the software daily.
+The model ensures that all end users are trained sufficiently – one more way to increase buy-in and satisfaction with those who will use your new cloud ERP solution daily.

 “Our goal in training all end users personally is to make ourselves obsolete,” said Steve May, vice president and head of Terillium’s NetSuite practice.
 “Comprehensive training empowers the internal team to use the system efficiently after we leave.”